andrezeitz/z-dentist-milestone-4/README.md

 11. As a site admin, I want to be able to confirm appointment times and send out confirmation email to the customer.
 * Result: TEST PASSED

-12. As a site admin, I want to be able to delete appointments and send out confirmation email to the customer about the cancelation
+12. As a site admin, I want to be able to delete appointments and send out confirmation email to the customer about the cancellation
 * Result: TEST PASSED

-13. As a site admin, I want to be able to receive email when new bookings is beeing made.
+13. As a site admin, I want to be able to receive email when new bookings is being made.
 * Result: TEST PASSED

 14. As a site admin, I want to be able to receive email when someone is contacting us from the contact page.